jph98/mae/README.md

     mvn archetype:create-from-project

 in the target directory.

-This project is the result of the archetype created.
+This project is the result of the archetype created in the target/generated-sources/archetype folder

 How do I use this?
 ------------------